Church of Scientology

 The Church of Scientology is a group of interconnected corporate entities and other organizations devoted to the practice, administration and dissemination of Scientology, which is variously defined as a cult, a business, or a new religious movement.
-The movement has been the subject of a number of controversies, and the Church of Scientology has been described by government inquiries, international parliamentary bodies, scholars, law lords, and numerous superior court judgements as both a dangerous cult and a manipulative profit-making business.
+The movement has been the subject of a number of controversies, and the Church of Scientology has been described by government inquiries, international parliamentary bodies, scholars and numerous superior court judgements as both a dangerous cult and a manipulative profit-making business.

 In 1979, several executives of the organization were convicted and imprisoned for multiple offenses by a U.S. Federal Court.
 The Church of Scientology itself was convicted of fraud by a French court in 2009, a decision upheld by the supreme Court of Cassation in 2013.
-The German government classifies Scientology as an anti-constitutional sect.
+The German government classifies Scientology as an unconstitutional sect.
 In France, it has been classified as a dangerous cult.
-In some countries, it has managed to attain legal recognition as a religion.
+In some countries, it has attained legal recognition as a religion.

-The Church of Scientology International (CSI) is officially the Church of Scientology's parent organization, and is responsible for guiding local Scientology centers.
-Its international headquarters are located at the Gold Base, in an unincorporated area of Riverside County, California near San Jacinto.
-Scientology Missions International is under CSI and oversees Scientology missions.
-The Church of Spiritual Technology (CST) is the organization which owns all the copyrights of the estate of L. Ron Hubbard.
+The Church of Scientology International (CSI) is officially the "Mother Church", and is responsible for guiding the other Scientology centers.
+Its international headquarters are located at Gold Base in Riverside County, California.
+The Church of Spiritual Technology (CST) is the organization that owns all the copyrights of the estate of L. Ron Hubbard.

-All Scientology management organizations are controlled exclusively by members of the Sea Org, which is a legally nonexistent paramilitary organization for the "elite, innermost dedicated core of Scientologists".
-David Miscavige is described by the Scientology organisation as the highest-ranking Sea Org officer, and is referred to by the organisation as its captain.
+All Scientology management organizations are controlled exclusively by members of the Sea Org, which is a paramilitary organization for the "elite, innermost dedicated core of Scientologists".
+David Miscavige is described by the Scientology organization as the highest-ranking Sea Org officer, and is referred to by the organization as its captain.